Real-time PCR: Principle, Procedure, Advantages, Limitations and Applications

 Microbial load testing:

-Genetically modified organisms are the organism whose genetic makeup is altered using the genetic engineering or transgenic technique specifically into plant, animal and microorganism.
+Genetically modified organisms are organisms whose genetic makeup is altered using genetic engineering or transgenic techniques specifically in plants, animals and microorganisms.

 Now, this is something interesting,

 Inserting DNA through the vector is not sufficient to do so.
-For the successful development of GMOs, one has to estimate the expression or the protein formed by the inserted gene.
+For the successful development of GMOs, one has to quantify the expression of the protein formed by the inserted gene.

 Genotyping and quantification of pathogens:

 Microbial infections are the second most common reason for worldwide mortality and morbidity.
-Unlike conventional PCR (which can only detect a single or a few strains and genotyping), RT-PCR can quantify the amount of infection and measure microbes present in a sample.
+Unlike conventional PCR (which can only detect a single or a few strains and genotyping), real-time PCR is used to determine the infectivity or genotypes of many different strains.

-q(RT)- PCR helped in both types of pandemics which quantify the absolute amount of virus present in a sample in rapid time.
+q(RT)- PCR helps in both pandemics which quantify the absolute amount of virus present in a sample in quick time.
 This article will help you to learn more: What is the Ct value of SARS-CoV-2 (COVID-19) RT-PCR?

 Moreover, the qPCR is applicable in the Identification, characterization, genotyping and quantification of an infectious pathogen.